yh2n/PricePatterns_v2/README.md

 Financial modelling app using the  R [quantmod library](https://www.quantmod.com/)

 This tool was created to practice pattern recognition.
 Upon selection of a ticker and a year, a chart will be drawn but the second half of the year will be hidden.
-The use of the slider allows to display the rest of the chart progressively.
+The slider allows to display the rest of the chart progressively.